 The Small Business Deduction Business Limit in Canada

 The Business Limit relates to income tax deductions available to Canadian corporations when filing Canadian corporate tax with the Canada Revenue Agency (CRA).
-The Business Limit is a set dollar amount that caps the amount of Small Business Deduction (SBD) a Canadian corporation may receive.
+The Business Limit is a set dollar amount that defines a cap on the amount of Small Business Deduction (SBD) a Canadian corporation may receive.

 As of writing, the maximum allowable business limit is $500,000.
 The rate is prorated based on the number of days in each calendar year for tax years (fiscal years) that straddle a calendar year.

 The Small Business Deduction reduces the Part I income tax that the corporation would otherwise have to pay, which is 38%.
 To receive the Small Business Deduction, a business has to be a Canadian-controlled Private Corporation (CCPC).
 For such corporations, the Small Business Deduction rate for 2019 is 19.0%, which is combined with a federal tax abatement of 10%, for a resulting small business tax rate of 9.0%.